top of page

 ( Saitama, Japan )

-Iyamari was born into a family with long-standing traditions in crafts and handiwork, specialising in making Kiri-tansu (traditional style Japanese chests made out of paulownia wood) and bespoke Kimono fabrics.
-During childhood, Iyamari spent most of the time in the art studio of their father, a professional painter.
-In that unique environment, Iyamari organically assimilated the way of how to reinterpret the Japanese aesthetics into a modern art form.
+Born into a family with long-standing traditions in crafts and handiwork, specialising in making Kiri-tansu (traditional Japanese chests made of paulownia wood) and bespoke kimono fabrics, Iyamari was immersed in art from an early age.
+Spending much of her childhood in her father’s art studio, where he worked as a professional painter, she organically assimilated the reinterpretation of Japanese aesthetics into modern art forms.

-The artistic expression of Iyamari spans a variety of media, including multimedia presentations.
-Notably, Iyamari is the founder and director of the Telescore Project, which brings together artists and performers from diverse disciplines, including dance, music, and even software programming.
+Her artistic practice spans a variety of media, including multimedia installations and presentations.
+Notably, Iyamari is the founder and director of the Telescore Project, a global collaborative art initiative that brings together artists and performers from diverse disciplines, such as dance, music, and software programming.
+This project exemplifies her innovative and boundary-pushing artistic vision, uniting talents to create compelling, cross-genre works.

 Solo Exhibitions